harini-ravichandran2003/Youtube-Channel-Analysis-2023/README.md

 YouTube Channel Analysis 2023
 Description:

 This project aims to analyze YouTube channel data for the year 2023.
-The analysis includes several steps:
+T he analysis includes several steps:

 Data Preprocessing and Cleaning:
 The raw data is cleaned and prepared for analysis.
 This involves handling missing values, formatting inconsistencies, and ensuring the data is in a suitable format for analysis.